 What you should know

-New work equipment, and second-hand equipment not previously used in the EEA, is subject to UK law concerning requirements for safety and health by design and construction.
+New work equipment, and second-hand equipment not previously used in the UK, is subject to UK law concerning requirements for safety and health by design and construction.
 Most new equipment must be supplied with appropriate conformity marking, user instructions in English, accompanied by a unique certificate known as a Declaration of Conformity and correctly labelled.
 New partly completed machinery must not be accompanied by a Declaration of Conformity: instead it must be supplied with comprehensive assembly instructions and a Declaration of Incorporation.

 Work equipment which is not new, but has previously been used in the UK or EEA, is subject to section 6 of the Health and Safety at Work etc Act 1974 (HSW Act) in that - so far as reasonably practicable - it must be safe and pose no risk to health when being used, set, cleaned or maintained as intended.
 Instructions for safe use must also be provided, together with any subsequent revisions of that information necessary for continuing safety.